05nelsonm/kmp-tor/README.md

 <details>
     <summary>Unix Domain Sockets</summary>

-### Tor supports use of unix domain sockets on Linux (and Android) for the following:
+### Tor supports use of unix domain sockets on Darwin and Linux (also Android) for the following:
  - ControlPort
  - SocksPort
  - HiddenServicePort

 ### How to enable unix domain socket support for the `ControlPort`:
  - For Android, **nothing is needed**.
- - For JVM, you will need to add the following dependency to your Linux distributions:
+ - For JVM, you will need to add the following dependency to your Linux/Darwin distributions:

 <!-- TAG_VERSION -->